Published September 7, 2022

 pdf.SaveAs("D:\Iron Software\textToPDF\myFirstPDF.pdf")

-function is called with the reference of our renderer object.
+function is called with the reference of the renderer object.

 This will generate a PDF from the text passed in the argument of this function.
 That PDF will then be temporarily stored as a PDF Document type.

-Finally, we saved our newly generated PDF file to our local drive using the SaveAs
+Finally, the newly generated PDF file is saved to the local drive using the SaveAs

 function.
 Pass the path as an argument in the SaveAs